This is a Cricket Frog Acris crepitans, there were masses of them in and around the water.

 And this is an Oxalis or Wood Sorrel.

 After leaving the quarry pit we decided to try some smaller water courses for our fishing and soon found a much more suitable little brook that proved very fruitful.
 We were able to catch some Orange-throat Darters in full breding colours and some Red-belly Dace Phoxinus orythrogaster.
-(This picture was taken by Uland Thomas.)

-they are caught unharmed and bought safely back to the museum where they undergo a thirty day quarantine before being added to our tanks in the Riverworks Exhibit.
+In case you were wondering, no fish are harmed in this process, they are caught unharmed and bought safely back to the museum where they undergo a thirty day quarantine before being added to our tanks in the Riverworks Exhibit.

 As we were leaving the fishing area I managed to catch this cool shot of a pair of Six-spotted Green Tiger Beetles Cicindela sexguttata mating.